 What is a Form 8 and can you chase it up with my solicitor?
 He never mentioned anything to me

-A Form 8 is an information form to amend the Body Corporate Roll.
+A Form 8 is an information form to update the Body Corporate Roll and is specific to BCCMA Legislation.
 The form is obtained from your solicitor at the time of settlement.

-This form is required to amend the body corporate records to reflect your ownership and is to be completed by the purchaser/s with the relevant details regarding date of transfer of ownership, the name/s or entity that the lot is held in and the address for service of notice (where your contributions and correspondence is to be sent).
+This form is required to update the Body Corporate records to reflect your Ownership and is to be completed by the purchaser/s with the relevant details regarding date of transfer of Ownership, the name/s or entity that the Lot is held in and the address for service of notice (where your contributions and correspondence is to be sent).

 You have not changed my address?

 What happens if my account is in arrears?